-Avoid a frosty atmosphere at the dinner table this Christmas by following our ground rules for borrowing or lending money to family & friends.
+Avoid a falling out over the dinner table by following our ground rules for borrowing or lending money to family & friends.

 It’s easy to love even the ficklest of friends when you’re not lending them money – but mixing the two could put paid to the friendship.